 6. Cable TV

-Even the costliest streaming TV packages are cheaper than the average household cable bill of $217 a month.
+Even the costliest streaming TV packages are cheaper than the average household cable bill.
 And, anyway, why sign a cable contract when streaming services let you cancel your account on a whim?

-If you’re intimidated by the process of switching from cable to streaming, start by checking out “13 Streaming TV Services That Cost $20 a Month — or Less” and “This Search Engine Helps Cord-Cutters Find Their Favorite Shows.”
+If you’re intimidated by the process of switching from cable to streaming, start by checking out “17 Streaming Services That Are Completely Free.”

 7. ATM fees